 - LivePlan – includes loads of business templates and a step-by-step process to help you craft your business plan like a pro.

 Try Enloop and LivePlan and see which option suits your business and needs.
 The cost of using either one of these options is much less than paying R6000 – R25 000 for business plan services which may not be funded.

 The next steps

 Firstly, consider doing a business plan for your eyes only this will help you see the big picture and help you understand how you will grow your business.
 Remember to have fun and enjoy the business plan process, only you get to see this business plan.

-Secondly, if you do intend to apply for funding with a financial institution first find out what information they want to be included in the business plan.
+Secondly, if you intend to apply for funding with a financial institution first find out what information is required.
 Request a template of a business plan or sample that was previously funded.

 Finally, remember having a business plan is not going to grow your business unless you execute the plan.
-Most funders today are looking for proof of how your business is growing, if you do not have proof of income and have not tested your business concept in the market, you are going to face lots of questions.
+Most funders are looking for proof of how your business is growing, if you do not have proof of income and have not tested your business concept in the market, you are going to experience challenges.